(three weeks without Google)

-The Internet as data highway – Daten-Autobahn; from the beginning this metaphor was smiled at contemptibly.
-German Chancellor Helmut Kohl rings in our ears and Al Gore is is unbearable self-righteousness.
+The Internet as data highway – Daten-Autobahn; from the beginning this metaphor ridiculed.
+German Chancellor Helmut Kohl’s words ring in our ears as well as Al Gore in his unbearable self-righteousness.

 “I know that you’re not qualified to have an opinion about technical issues.”
-Waterhouse barks helplessly back; the sociologist – in his opinion lacking technological insights – should just not be able to give a qualified statement on the Internet!
+Waterhouse barks helplessly back; the sociologist – in his opinion lacking technological insights – should just not be able to give a qualified statement about the Internet.

-But the picture of the highway is very well not that inappropriate for the Internet – however not so much, because data speeds along some backbones.
-It is rather that to build Highways you hat to plane away whole landscapes, and former remote spots suddenly become suburbs of the metropoles.
+But the picture of the highway is not at all inappropriate for the Internet, however, not so much because data speeds along some backbones at high velocity.
+It is rather that to build highways you have to plane away whole landscapes, and former remote spots suddenly become suburbs of the metropoles.

 “The American way of life: […] What America has to offer: comfort, the best gadgets in the world, ready for use,[…]wherever they go, everything is turned into a highway with the world as a wall of billboards on either side […]“

 Max Frisch puts in the mouth of his misanthrope Homo Faber.
-The highway as picture for waste land, the monotonous, flanked by advertising.
-The planing and homogenisation of once varied regions: for this analogy of highway and Internet there is likely much sympathy amongst the book sellers!
+The highway as illustration of the waste land, the monotonous, flanked by advertising.
+Smoothing and homogenizing once varied neighborhoods: for this analogy of highway and Internet we should likely find much sympathy amongst the book sellers.

-And while regions connected to the highway get homogenised into one big periphery, the remaining land moves suddenly far away.
-People without a car loose their connection – in the very sense of the word.
+And while regions connected to the highway get melted into one big periphery, the remaining land moves suddenly far away.
+People without a car lose their connection – in the very sense of the word.

-The tendency to plane down, to grade, to misappropriate on the one hand, and marginalise on the other which comes with the Information Highway, has to get opposed by a framework that gives everybody the same chance to use the Net and at the same time preserves the multitude of opinions, and counteracts homogenisation by “affirmative action” on minorities.
+The tendency to plane down, to grade, to misappropriate on the one hand, and marginalize on the other, which comes with the Information Highway, has to get opposed by a framework that gives everybody the same chance to use the Net and at the same time preserves the multitude of opinions and counteracts homogenization by “affirmative action” on minorities.

 In the meantime I have not been using search engines for three weeks.
 I am not strict with that – one week, or three, or for ever – this is likely the same.
-I have to date not reached a point at which it would be hard to get perfectly oriented in the Internet, and in the real world without Google.
+I have to date not reached a point at which it would be hard to get perfectly oriented in the Internet and in the real world as well without Google.

 In Google’s system, I see the Information Superhighway – for the better and the worse- come to perfection.
 Everything gets in reach, everything can become visible and accessible.
 Everything gets planed into a hit-list, changing the world into the wall of billboards as in Max Frisch’s quote above.